The 60-second post-it: a great way to make information stick

 alt

-This learning technique uses an open-ended question.
-See in this video below how you set up an open-ended question.
+This learning technique uses an open question.
 The question you ask depends on what you want your students to learn.
-If you decide to use this learning technique as an exit ticket it will be something like: “What have you learned in this lesson?
-Write everything that comes to mind.”
+If you decide to use this learning technique as an exit ticket plenary, it will be something like 'What have you learnt in this lesson?
+Write down what you know in 60 seconds.'
+As clearly stated, the students have 60 seconds to fill in their post-its.

-How does it work in the class?
+How do you implement it in the classroom?